Brahma-fi/console-kit/README.md

 # Introduction

-Console Kit is platform that enable developers for building agents and services to transact onchain autonomously.
-Console Kit solves many problems that developers face while performing onchain interactions.
+Console Kit is platform that enable developers for building specialised agents operate onchain autonomously.
+Console Kit solves fundamental problems that developers face while building these onchain systems for agents to operate.
 Most of these revolve around these themes:
 1. Secure Interactions
 2. Simplified Development
 3. Scalable Operations